papivot/pace-docs/pks-workload-deployment.en.md

 Notice how the `CLUSTER_NAME` variable is now available as an environment variable within the container.

-Also note how the service discovery is made available to the processes within the container as environment variables.
+Also, note how the service discovery is made available to the processes within the container as environment variables.

 ---
 > `netstat -an`